vlang/v/README.md

 GitHub marks V's code as written in Go.
 It's actually written in V, GitHub doesn't support the language yet.

-The compilation is temporarily slower for this relase:
+The compilation is temporarily slower for this release:

 - Debug builds are used (use `v -prod -o v` to get faster compilation).
 - The new formatter runs on every single token and slows the compiler down by ~20%.
 This will be taken care of.